Guthrie Robert Packer Hospital

 Guthrie Robert Packer Hospital is a rural teaching hospital in Sayre, Pennsylvania.
 It was founded as Robert Packer Hospital in 1885, making it the oldest hospital in the Twin Tiers of Pennsylvania and New York.
-The hospital is a primary stroke center and level II trauma center.
+The hospital is a primary stroke center and level I trauma center.
 It has received numerous awards, including being named one of the Truven Top 50 Cardiovascular Hospitals 10 times since 2001, "America’s 100 Best Hospitals for Coronary Intervention" by HealthGrades in 2017, 2018, and 2019 and receiving a Bariatric Surgery Excellence Award in 2019.
 It has also received a Center of Distinction Award for wound care and hyperbarics in 2018.

 Early history

 Robert Asa Packer, son of Asa Packer, was a business magnate and president of the Northern Division of the Lehigh Valley Railroad.
 After his death in 1883, his mansion (built 1879–80) sat empty and was inherited by his sister, Mary Packer Cummings.
 She was approached by Rev. W. B. Morrow, the rector of the Church of the Redeemer, with plans for a hospital and she donated the home to the Lehigh Valley Railroad Company on February 14, 1885 to be used for that purpose.
 She also offered to pay for any required alterations.
 In turn, a corporation formed for the care of "injured and sick persons without distinction on account of creed, race, or nationality," and a charter was granted for the hospital one month later on March 16.

 Robert Packer Hospital was dedicated on July 13, 1885, the house surgeon being Dr. Franklin M. Stephens, with the first patient, Alonzo House, arriving two weeks later.
 The majority of the patients in the first years were injured while working for the Lehigh Valley Railroad and Sayre Locomotive Shops.
 The hospital was known for its use of aseptic techniques, only resorting to amputation for infection once in the first five years.
 Despite the fact that patients generally feared hospitals, in 1893 and 1894 that the hospital often went over capacity and had to turn away admissions.
 Some patients would wait weeks for admission.

 Early on, money was set aside for repairs to the old building and construction of a new ward, but it turned out not to be enough.
 Despite rarely having vacant beds, the hospital still went further into debt, largely due to not charging patients for their care.